Student Employment Office

 9200 University Blvd., Charleston, SC 29406

 Work-study employment at CSU

 The Student Employment office works with university departments and the community to create work-study employment opportunities for students.
 Meeting the work-study employment needs of students is our job, and we work diligently to ensure our joint venture has lasting benefits.
 We look forward to working with you.
-The office of student employment is located in the Hunter Center.
-If you have questions or need more information, contact us.
+The Student Employment office is located on the second floor of the Student Center within the Residence Life suite of offices.
+If you have questions, or need more information, please contact us.

-- You can earn money to cover some of the costs of tuition, room, board and books
+- You can earn money to cover some of the costs of tuition, housing, food, and books

 - Develop skills and participate in service learning experiences that will enhance your professional portfolio